The following topic describes the installation packages for the Telerik UI for Silverlight and for the Demos solution.

 The MSI files are intended for easy and automatic installation of a product.
-It installs the controls on your computer in a folder in your Program Files named Telerik, and automatically creates the necessary virtual folders and projects.
+It installs the controls on your computer in a folder in your Program Files named Progress, and automatically creates the necessary virtual folders and projects.

 For more information about how to install UI for Silverlight from MSI file, read here.

 If you already have Telerik UI installed from a MSI, you can safely install an updated version - the installer will keep your existing installation.
 The new files will be placed in a separate folder and the new installation does not damage the common installer files.

 The ZIP is used to manual (advanced) installs and for upgrading/updating purposes.